ahoymarcus/nextjs-myjs-tech-blog/articles/itil-service-management-framework-2022-03-30.md

     4.7. **Technical Management (function)**
     4.8. **Application Management (function)**
     4.9. **IT Operations Management (function)**
-5. **ITIL Continual Service**: this is the life cycle that is close to the notion of continous delivering. **It only has one process that is divided into 7 steps** (7 Step Process Improvement).
+5. **ITIL Continual Service Improvement**: this is the life cycle that is close to the notion of continous delivering. **It only has one process that is divided into 7 steps** (7 Step Process Improvement).
     5.1. **Identifying improvement strategies (step)**
     5.2. **Defining what will be measured (step)**
     5.3. **Gathering data (step)**